Mark Gatiss

+Mark Gatiss (/ˈgeɪtɪs/; born 17 October 1966) is an English actor, comedian, screenwriter, director, producer and novelist.
+Best known for his acting work on stage and screen as well as for co-creating television shows with Steven Moffat, he has received several awards including two Laurence Olivier Awards, a BAFTA TV Award, a Primetime Emmy Award, and a Peabody Award.

+Gatiss co-created, co-wrote and acted in BBC comedy series The League of Gentlemen (1999–2002).
+He portrayed Mycroft Holmes in the BBC series Sherlock (2010–2017) and Frank Renfield in BBC / Netflix miniseries Dracula (2020).
+He also wrote several episodes of Doctor Who during Moffat's tenure as showrunner, as well as two episodes during Russell T Davies's earlier tenure.
+His other TV roles include Tycho Nestoris in Game of Thrones (2014–2017), Stephen Gardiner in Wolf Hall (2015), and Peter Mandelson in Coalition (2015).
+He has acted in films such as Victor Frankenstein (2015), Denial (2016), Christopher Robin (2018), The Favourite (2018), The Father (2020), Operation Mincemeat (2021), and Mission: Impossible – Dead Reckoning Part One (2023).

+On stage, Gatiss played Menenius in the revival of William Shakespeare's Coriolanus (2013) for which he earned a Laurence Olivier Award for Best Actor in a Supporting Role nomination.
+He took on the role of King George III in a revival of the Alan Bennett play The Madness of George III (2018).
+He portrayed Sir John Gielgud in the Jack Thorne play The Motive and the Cue (2023) for which he earned the Laurence Olivier Award for Best Actor.
+His other theatre roles include in The Recruiting Officer (2012), The Vote (2015), and A Christmas Carol: A Ghost Story (2021).

 Early life and education

-Gatiss was born in Sedgefield, County Durham, England, to Winifred Rose (née O'Kane, 1931–2003) and Maurice Gatiss (1931–2021).
-He grew up opposite the Victorian psychiatric hospital there, and later in Trimdon, before his father, a colliery engineer, took a job as engineer at the School Aycliffe Mental Hospital in Heighington.
+Gatiss was born in Sedgefield, County Durham, to Winifred Rose (née O'Kane, 1931–2003) and Maurice Gatiss (1931–2021).
+He grew up opposite the Victorian Winterton Psychiatric Hospital, and later in Trimdon, before his father, a colliery engineer, took a job as engineer at the School Aycliffe Mental Hospital in Heighington.
 His family background is working class.
-His passions included watching Doctor Who and Hammer Horror films on television, reading Sherlock Holmes and H.G.
-Wells, and collecting fossils.
+His passions included watching Doctor Who and Hammer Horror films on television, reading Sherlock Holmes and H. G. Wells, and collecting fossils.
 All those interests have influenced his creative work.

-One of his early forays into theatre was in Darlington in March 1983, playing Dad, in The Waiting Room by Tony Stowers, a macabre and surreal Pinteresque comedy, which explores a disintegrating family unit.
-In July of the same year, he would have acted in Stowers' follow-up, A Sense of Insecurity, but was unable to take the role because his father insisted he take his exams instead.

 Gatiss attended Heighington Church of England Primary School, and Woodham Comprehensive School in Newton Aycliffe.
 At the latter, he was two years ahead of Paul Magrs, who also went on to write Doctor Who fiction.
 Gatiss then studied Theatre Arts at Bretton Hall College, an arts college affiliated to the University of Leeds.